Marquette University High School: Basketball

 The basketball team was 84–29 in five seasons from 1997 to 2002.
 The team won the 1999 Greater Metro Conference and WISAA Division I State Boys Basketball Championships, when the Hilltoppers went 21–3 and defeated Dominican High School in the championship game.
 The basketball team also won Greater Metro conference championships in the 1997–98 and 1999–2000 seasons.
 In 2010, the Hilltopper basketball team made it to the WIAA Division I state semifinals, before losing to eventual champion Arrowhead.
-In 2016, The Hilltoppers made another run in the post season, eventually being defeated to Muskego in the WIAA Division I state semifinals.
+In 2016, The Hilltoppers made another run in the post season, eventually losing to Muskego in the WIAA Division I state semifinals.
+In 2024, The Hilltoppers defeated Arrowhead to claim the WIAA Division I state championship.

 Cross country

-The MUHS cross country team has won the Greater Metro Conference meet 8 of the last 9 years, and took third at both the 2007 and 2008 WIAA state meets, as well as second in 2009, 2010, and 2020.
+The MUHS cross country team has won the Greater Metro Conference meet 8 of the last 9 years, and took third at both the 2007 and 2008 WIAA state meets, as well as second in 2009, 2010, 2020 and 2024.

 Football

 Marquette has a football team that dates back to 1907, playing in over 1,000 games.
 Over that time, Marquette has won 701 games, 40 conference titles and 9 state titles.
 Their most successful coach, Dick Basham, coached Marquette for 38 seasons and 42% of its 1,000 games.
-In 2009 (his last season), the Hilltoppers went 14-0 to win their most recent WIAA Division 1 state title.
+In 2009 (his last season), the Hilltoppers went 14–0 to win the WIAA Division 1 state title.
+In 2023, Marquette defeated Franklin in the WIAA Division I state championship.
 The team currently has a partnership with ESPN Milwaukee Radio for all home and away games.
 Marquette football is the most historically successful high school football program in the state, with more than 140 more wins than the second place team.